aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/psd-image-modification-conversion/export-images-psd-format/_index.md

 ---
-title: How to Save Image as PSD with Java using Aspose.PSD
+title: Export Image to PSD Format with Java using Aspose.PSD
 linktitle: Export Images to PSD Format with Java
 second_title: Aspose.PSD Java API
-description: Learn how to save image as PSD using Aspose.PSD for Java.
+description: Learn how to export an image to PSD using Aspose.PSD for Java.
 Step‑by‑step guide to set PSD color mode, convert bitmap to PSD and export images programmatically.
 weight: 11
 url: /java/psd-image-modification-conversion/export-images-psd-format/
 date: 2026-03-23